belubruh123/js13k/README.md

 Implemented in `AudioEngine.zzz()`.
 It’s a filtered-noise loop with light waveshaping.
 It ducks naturally because UI blips are short and the bed is low gain.
 Starts on TITLE_B enter, stops on exit.

 ## Notes
-- Color picker forces Black after 3 "Choose Again" prompts ("YOU HAVE NO CHOICE.") then proceeds.
+- Color picker flashes a full red screen after three failed picks before forcing Black and proceeding.
-- Room has escalating glitch meter, door emergence, at least two endings (escape vs. other text variant).
+- Room gradually grows uneasy and the door emerges; at least two endings (escape vs. other text variant).
 - LocalStorage: seed and run history stored under `pps_*` keys.